Clarifai/old-docs/clarifai-basics/applications/create-an-application.md

 ### ID Validation

 Application names and other names in Portal must follow a few rules.
-Names must be1 to 32 letters or numbers in length, with hyphens or underscores as separators \(spaces, periods, etc are not allowed\).
+Names must be 1 to 32 letters or numbers in length, with hyphens or underscores as separators \(spaces, periods, etc are not allowed\).

 {% hint style="info" %}
 You can also set the default language so that you can create, train and search on concepts in your own language.
 Please keep in mind that pre-trained model concepts currently only work in English.